 As one of four Nodes of the pan-Canadian

-- Conduct CRISM- and/or Ontario-based research into evidence-based interventions for substance misuse towards improved intervention options and systems
+- Conducts CRISM- and/or Ontario-based research into evidence-based interventions for substance misuse towards improved intervention options and systems

-- Enhance collaboration and communication between researchers, service providers, policy makers and those with lived experience both regionally and across the country
+- Enhances collaboration and communication between researchers, service providers, policymakers, and those with lived experience both regionally and across the country

-Centre for Addiction and Mental Health (CAMH) in Toronto, Canada’s largest research and treatment hospital for mental health and substance use problems, and led by Dr. Jurgen Rehm, Senior Scientist at the Institute of Mental Health Policy Research at CAMH and Professor and Chair (Addiction Policy), University of Toronto, together with a team of Co-Principal Investigators/Knowledge Users.
+Centre for Addiction and Mental Health (CAMH) in Toronto, Canada’s largest research and treatment hospital for mental health and substance use problems, and led by Dr. Jurgen Rehm, Senior Scientist, and Professor and Chair (Addiction Policy), University of Toronto, together with a team of Co-Principal Investigators/Knowledge Users.

 For further information about CRISM/OCRINT and its work, please contact us.